-In light of National Equal Pay Day, Zenefits examined data from over 1,000 employees and owners of Small and Mid-Sized Businesses (SMBs), defined as having 11-500 employees.
+In light of women’s history month, we examined 2018 data from over 1,000 employees and owners of Small and Mid-Sized Businesses (SMBs), defined as having 11-500 employees.
 The results of this nationwide survey found an alarming 34% gap in pay between men and women — about 18% greater than the national average.
 Women working at companies with fewer than 500 employees are self-reporting earnings that are 66 cents —vs a national average for women of 80 cents— on the dollar to men’s average pay.
 Why is the gap more dramatic in small businesses?
 Well, the pay gap starts with the perception gap.

-Perhaps even more alarming than the gender wage gap, however, is the extreme discrepancy in perception between what the owners and HR leaders of SMBs feel they are providing (in terms of compensation and workplace experience) versus what employees feel they are getting.
-This is a large contributing factor to the wage gap.
+Perhaps even more alarming than the gender wage gap is the extreme discrepancy in perception between what the owners and HR leaders of SMBs feel they are providing (in terms of compensation and workplace experience) versus what employees feel they are getting.
+This is a crucial factor adding to the wage gap.

 It seems the better that small business employers think they are doing, the worse their employees judge their efforts.
 An overwhelming majority of employers believe their employees are satisfied with the company efforts at compensation, hiring, development, diversity, and culture.
 However, less than half of employees agree.
 In summary, employers think they are doing twice as satisfactory a job as their employees think they’re doing.

 There is also a negative correlation between perceived success of equal pay and the reality of equal wage data.
-This means the better ratings employers gave themselves regarding fair pay of their employees, the worse they were actually doing in terms of equal wages.
+This means the higher employers rated themselves regarding fair pay of their employees, the worse they were actually doing in terms of equal wages.

 For example, in the Midwest, 91% of small business owners give themselves a good rating for practicing equal pay practices.
 In reality, this region has the widest pay disparity in the country at 43%.